 This section gives a detailed description of all datasets and methods used for the calculation of COVID-19 impact.
-Section 2.1 describes the instrumentation of the particle light absorption measurements from Aerosol, Clouds and Trace Gases Research Infrastructure (ACTRIS), and the networks European Monitoring and Evaluation Program (EMEP) and Global Atmosphere Watch (GAW).
-These measurements were used in the inverse modelling algorithm (dependent measurements) and to validate the optimised (posterior) emissions of BC (independent measurements).
-For each of the observations and stations, the source - receptor matrices (SRMs), also known as "footprint emission sensitivities" or "footprints", were calculated as described in section 2.2.
-The latter together with the observations were fed in the inversion algorithm described in section 2.3.
-To overcome classic inverse problems (Tarantola, 2005), prior (a priori) emissions of BC were used in the inverse modelling algorithm calculated using bottom-up approaches (section 2.4).
-The optimised (a posteriori) emissions of BC were compared with reanalysis data from MERRA-2 (Modern-Era Retrospective Analysis for Research and Applications Version 2), which are described in section 2.5, while MERRA-2 Ångström exponent data together with absorption Ångström exponent from the aerosol robotic network (AERONET) (section 2.6) were used to examine the presence of biomass burning aerosols in Europe.
-A description of the statistical tests and the country definitions used in the paper is given in sections 2.7 and 2.8, respectively.
+Sec- 80 tion 2.1 describes the instrumentation of the particle light absorption measurements from Aerosol, Clouds and Trace Gases Research Infrastructure (ACTRIS) and the networks European Monitoring and Evaluation Program (EMEP) and Global Atmosphere Watch (GAW).
+These measurements 85 were used in the inverse modelling algorithm (dependent measurements) and to validate the optimized (posterior) emissions of BC (independent measurements).
+For each of the observations and stations, the source-receptor matrices (SRMs), also known as "footprint emission sensitivities" or 90 "footprints", were calculated as described in Sect.
+2.2.
+The latter together with the observations were fed into the inversion algorithm described in Sect.
+2.3.
+To overcome classic inverse problems (Tarantola, 2005), prior (a priori) emissions of BC were used in the inverse modelling algorithm, calcu- 95 lated using bottom-up approaches (Sect.
+2.4).
+The optimized (a posteriori) emissions of BC were compared with reanalysis data from MERRA-2 (Modern-Era Retrospective Analysis for Research and Applications Version 2), which are described in Sect.
+2.5, while MERRA-2 Ångström exponent 100 data, together with the absorption Ångström exponent from the Aerosol Robotic Network (AERONET) (Sect.
+2.6), were used to examine the presence of biomass burning aerosols in

+Europe.
+A description of the statistical tests and the country definitions used in the paper is given in Sect.
+2.7 and 2.8, respectively.